 Graduates from the Haslam College of Business’s supply chain programs are changing the face of supply chain operations at some of the world’s largest, most influential organizations like Amazon, FedEx and Procter and Gamble.
 Our programs are consistently ranked among the nation’s top 5, and corporations from across the world regularly recruit our graduates.

 Students enrolling in the University of Tennessee’s MS-SCM Tri-Continent not only gain access to internationally ranked supply chain programs, but also the latest insights and innovations in the field through the Global Supply Chain Institute.
 UT’s GSCI publishes multiple white papers per year on supply chain’s best practices and connects students to more than 200 professionals from 60 organizations twice a year at its supply chain forum.

 The program has a single, integrated group of students who have the choice of studying at two or three institutions: the University of Tennessee, Knoxville’s Haslam College of Business, Kühne Logistics University and/or a Kuhne Logistics Partner University.
 Graduates leave with a global perspective, a global network and the skills necessary to excel in managing global supply chains.

 Haslam has a strong reputation in supply chain across all education levels.
-Gartner ranked its current supply chain graduate programs second in the United States.
-Kühne and Tongji have similarly strong reputations, being ranked in the top five internationally oriented universities for business (CHE) and as the seventh-ranked business school in China (Eduniversal) respectively.
+Gartner ranked its current supply chain graduate programs No. 1 in the United States.
+Kühne has a similarly strong reputations being ranked in the top five internationally oriented universities for business (CHE).

 Duration: 1 year, 3 semesters; or 2 years, 5 semesters